hawaii-desktop/hawaii-icon-theme/README.md

 ## Build

-Building Icon Themes is a piece of cake.
+Building this is a piece of cake.

 Assuming you are in the source directory, just create a build directory and run cmake: